What is Gambling Certification?

 Just like independent auditors, all of these government online gambling regulators perform stringent and thorough compliance checks on every aspect of their applicants’ operations.
 From information security to policy reviews and financials, no stone is left unturned to ensure that the online casino operators are actually able to deliver on their promises.

-Unlike independent bodies, though, certification from a government regulator, which we might recognize as a “casino license,” is required of any new online casino operator that wants to open their services to regulated regions.
+Unlike independent bodies, though, certification from a government regulator, which we might recognize as a “casino license,” is required of any new online casino site that wants to open their services to regulated regions.
 Any operator that does not have at least one of these licenses is likely operating outside of the law and should not be trusted.

 Wrap-Up: Verifying the Verified